 \section{Proposed Framework}

-In this section, we present a framework that leverages partially blind signatures to ensure user anonymity within LLM services.
-The framework incorporates minor adjustments to the charging models and utilizes the partially blind signature to achieve anonymity across two prevalent business service models, while ensuring compatibility with existing systems.
-Additionally, we note that PKI is used as the default mechanism to establish basic secure communications between clients and service providers.
+In this section, we present a framework that uses partially blind signatures to ensure user anonymity within LLM services.
+The framework incorporates minor adjustments to the charging models and uses the partially blind signature to achieve anonymity across two prevalent business service models while ensuring compatibility with existing systems.
+In addition, we note that PKI is used as the default mechanism to establish basic secure communications between clients and service providers.

-To achieve the dual objectives of anonymity and compatibility, our framework ensures that requests remain unlinkable to their senders while minimizing modifications to the underlying LLM systems.
-Blind signatures were chosen as the foundation of our system because they offer strong anonymity guarantees, ensuring that service providers are unable to discern the content they sign.
-Furthermore, since the signature serves as auxiliary data for validating requests at the outermost layer of the service, no modifications to the core LLM architectures are necessary, thereby ensuring compatibility.
+To achieve the dual objectives of anonymity and compatibility, our framework ensures that requests remain unlinkable to their senders while minimising modifications to the underlying LLM systems.
+Blind signatures were selected as the foundation of our system because they provide strong anonymity guarantees, ensuring that service providers are unable to discern the content they sign.
+Furthermore, because the signature serves as auxiliary data for validating requests at the outermost layer of the service, no modifications to the core LLM architectures were required, thereby ensuring compatibility.

 In contemporary business models, it is common for users and service providers to negotiate certain information, such as service agreements, quality of service, and membership details.
 However, standard blind signatures allow users to control all the information, rendering service providers unaware of the content they sign.
 To address this, we opted for partially blind signatures, which allow both users and service providers (acting as signers) to jointly control certain parts of the data to be signed, effectively addressing the business requirements mentioned earlier.